About the commission

-On July 8, 2008 the Child Advocate bill was signed into law which included the establishment of the Commission on the Status of Grandparents Raising Grandchildren (Section 1 of Chapter 176, the Acts of 2008 M.G.L.
-Chapter 3, section 69).
-This legislation calls for "a permanent commission on the status of grandparents raising grandchildren which consists of 15 persons who have demonstrated a commitment to grandparents."
+In July 2008, the Child Advocate bill established the Commission on the Status of Grandparents Raising Grandchildren.
+This legislation calls for "a permanent commission on the status of grandparents raising grandchildren which consists of 15 persons who have demonstrated a commitment to grandchildren."

 - Serving as a liaison between government and private interest groups with regard to the unique interest and concern of grandparents raising grandchildren.

-- Advising executive and legislative bodies of the potential effect of proposed legislation on grandparents raising grandchildren, as the commission deems necessary and appropriate.
+- Giving advice to executive and legislative bodies of the potential effect of proposed legislation on grandparents raising grandchildren, as the commission deems necessary and appropriate.

-- Identifying issues that are faced by grandparents and all relatives who are raising children.
+- Identifying issues that grandparents and all relatives who are raising children face.

 The Commission usually meets the second Wednesday of every month 2:00-4:00 p.m. at the Executive Office of Elder Affairs located at One Ashburton Place 5th Floor in Boston, MA, or at various other locations around the state.